You are here: Home » Learning » Kulanu (Youth Education) » Meet Our Faculty

 Olim:

 Our Olim teachers work with students in all grades during Limmud and Ivrit.
-For Chavurah and Tefilah they divide into grade teams:
+For Chavurah and Tefilah, they divide into grade teams:

 Gesher (7th Grade)